KopiCloud-AD-API/kopicloud-ad-api.github.io/docs/getting-started.md

 ## Download and try the API

-Visit the [Download](https://www.kopicloud-ad-api.com/download) page to download the Setup.
+Visit the [Download](https://www.kopicloud-ad-api.com/download) page to download the Setup application.

 Execute the Setup application to install and configure your machine.

+Or create a **Setup Configuration File** to automate the deployment of the KopiCloud AD API.

-> Coming soon: we will provide scripts to create full unattended deployments
+> Coming soon: we will provide scripts to create full unattended deployments in Azure, AWS, GCP and VMware.

 ----